 Asbestos Exposure in the Workplace

-Anyone working in industrial capacities up until the 1980s is at major risk of having been exposed to asbestos on the job.
+Anyone working in the construction industry up until the 1980s is at major risk of having been exposed to asbestos on the job.
 Even today, residual asbestos use is still a major occupational health and safety threat.

-Certain occupations are known to be high-risk jobs and have since led to numerous asbestos-related deaths, including deaths caused by the rare and aggressive cancer known as mesothelioma.
+Certain occupations are known to be high-risk jobs and have since led to numerous asbestos-related deaths, including deaths caused by mesothelioma.

 High Occupational Risks

-Reports from the CDC have indicated that over 96% of deaths caused by mesothelioma were related to occupational asbestos exposure.
+Reports from the Centers for Disease Control and Prevention (CDC) have indicated that over 96% of deaths caused by mesothelioma were related to occupational asbestos exposure.

 Because of the severe risk that asbestos poses in the workplace, all civilians and veterans must be aware of how their work history potentially put them in jeopardy and may still threaten their health today.

-Industrial asbestos use began well before the turn of the 20th century, though its proliferation didn’t explode until World War II and during postwar construction.
+Industrial asbestos use began well before the turn of the 20th century, though its use wasn’t widespread until World War II and during postwar construction.

-It’s estimated that between 1949 and 1979, there were 27.5 million workers exposed to asbestos.
-Nearly 70% of these workers were regularly exposed for at least two months’ worth of employment.
+It’s estimated that between 1949 and 1979, there were 27.5 Million workers exposed to asbestos.
+Nearly 70% of these workers were regularly exposed for at least 2 months’ worth of employment.

-Between 70% and 80% of asbestos, consumption has been attributed to the construction industry, whether industrial, commercial or residential.
+70-80% of asbestos consumption has been attributed to the construction industry, whether industrial, commercial or residential.
 Anyone working on construction sites during this era was likely exposed.
 The closer you were to handling asbestos directly, the more at-risk you were for asbestos-related diseases.